gchq/sleeper/docs/developer-guide.md

 ./scripts/build/buildForTest.sh
 ```

-You can disable the building of the Rust modules by passing `-DskipRust` as an argument to that script.
-This can also be
+You can disable building the Rust code by passing `-DskipRust` as an argument to that script.
+This can also be passed in
-passed in any Maven build.
-This can speed up the build if you don't need the DataFusion data engine or you've already
+any Maven build.
+This can speed up the build if you don't need the DataFusion data engine, or if you've already had a
-had a previous build that included Rust.
+previous build that included Rust, the same binaries will be reused.

 When running Maven directly, you can pass `-Pquick` to skip tests and linting.